David Leventhal

 Program Director and Founding Teacher

-David Leventhal leads classes for people living with Parkinson’s disease around the world and has trained more than 2,500 teaching artists in 28 countries in the Dance for PD approach.
 He’s co-produced five volumes of a successful At Home instructional video series for the program and has pioneered such innovative projects as Moving Through Glass, a dance-based Google Glass App for people with Parkinson’s.
-David has written extensively about the intersection of dance and Parkinson’s, contributing chapters to the Bloomsbury Handbook of Dance and Philosophy, Moving Ideas: Multimodal Learning in Communities and Schools (Peter Lang), and Creating Dance: A Traveler’s Guide (Hampton Press), and he has served as a co-author on a number of peer-reviewed studies on the impact of the Dance for PD approach on people living with PD.
+David has written extensively about the intersection of dance and Parkinson’s, contributing chapters to Renée Fleming’s Music and Mind: Harnessing the Arts for Health and Wellness, the Bloomsbury Handbook of Dance and Philosophy, Moving Ideas: Multimodal Learning in Communities and Schools (Peter Lang), and Creating Dance: A Traveler’s Guide (Hampton Press), and he has served as a co-author on a number of peer-reviewed studies on the impact of the Dance for PD approach on people living with PD.
+He partnered with dance educator and scholar Clare Guss-West to create an online course/toolkit called Attention and Focus Strategies for Dance Educators (Human Kinetics).

-In demand as a speaker at international conferences and symposiums, David has presented at the Lincoln Center Global Exchange, Edinburgh International Culture Summit, University of Michigan, Rutgers, Penn State Hershey Medical Center, Brown, Stanford, Columbia, Georgetown, Tufts, Harvard Medical School, Peking Union Medical Center, and Centre Hospitalier Universitaire de Liège, among others.
+In demand as a speaker at international conferences and symposiums, David has presented at BrainMind, the Lincoln Center Global Exchange, Edinburgh International Culture Summit, University of Michigan, Rutgers, Penn State Hershey Medical Center, Brown, Stanford, Columbia, Georgetown, Tufts, Harvard Medical School, Peking Union Medical Center, and Centre Hospitalier Universitaire de Liège, among others.

 He serves on the boards of the Davis Phinney Foundation and the Georgetown Lombardi Arts and Humanities Program, as well as the Dance & Creative Wellness Foundation.
 He is a founding member of the Dance for Health Committee at the International Association of Dance Medicine & Science (IADMS).
 He’s featured in the award-winning 2014 documentary Capturing Grace directed by Dave Iverson.
 He designed and is in his seventh year of teaching a dance-based course that is part of the Narrative Medicine curriculum at Columbia University’s College of Physicians and Surgeons.